Francisco González de Canales: Education and academic development

-Following his years at Harvard where he was assistant professor at the Harvard University Graduate School of Design (2005-7), he completed his academic career at the University of Seville.
-He was associate professor in 2002, full professor in 2012 and acceded to the Chair of Architectural Composition in 2019.
-He was the editor of the journal Neutra of the Seville College of Architects (2002-6) and coordinator of the public program of the Architectural Association of London (2008–12).
+Following his years at Harvard where he was assistant professor at the Harvard University Graduate School of Design (2005-2007), he completed his academic career at the University of Seville.
+He was associate professor in 2002, full professor in 2012 and acceded to the chair of architectural composition in 2019.
+He was the editor of the journal Neutra of the Seville College of Architects (2002-2006) and coordinator of the public program of the Architectural Association of London (2008–2012).

 Career

 Between 2005 and 2008 he worked for Rafael Moneo in Cambridge, Massachusetts; and for Norman Foster in London.
 In 2003 he partnered with Nuria Álvarez Lombardero to create the architectural firm Canales Lombardero.
-Between the different works developed, the studio has received several awards and has published its work in international magazines.
+The studio received several awards and has published its work in international magazines.

-As a promoter of contemporary architecture, he has played an outstanding role in the direction and curatorship of some international exhibitions.It is remarkable the traveling exhibition "Rafael Moneo.
+As a promoter of contemporary architecture, he has played an outstanding role in the direction and curatorship of some international exhibitions.
+It is remarkable the traveling exhibition "Rafael Moneo.
 A Theoretical Reflection from the Profession", which was shown in La Coruña, Lisbon, Mexico City, Hong Kong and Madrid, Thyssen Museum.